aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6b_CloudFront_Essentials/CloudFront_Security.md

       * Origin:
         * If S3, automatic, if ELB, can use ACM.
         * If using on-premises server, Must use publicaly trusted and valid cert.
+    * If using a custom domain, you have to use a custom CloudFront certificate, you cannot use the default.
     * Does nothing by default to restrict access to an S3 dns endpoint.
       * Can restricted use an Origin Cccess Identity (OAI)
     * Be aware of how to configure signed URLs: